webflow/js-webflow-api/README.md

-# Webflow Javascript SDK
+# Webflow JS SDK

-The Webflow Javascript SDK provides convenient access to the [Webflow Data API](https://developers.webflow.com/reference/rest-introduction) from applications written in JS.
+The Webflow JavaScript SDK provides convenient access to the [Webflow Data API](https://developers.webflow.com/reference/rest-introduction) from applications written in JS.

-The SDK contains Typings and Request Builders for the Webflow SDK.
+The SDK contains typings and request builders for the Webflow Data API.

 ## Documentation